 • Great for hats and bags — the structured fabric holds shape beautifully

-The waistcoat stitch (also called the crochet knit stitch or split single crochet) is a variation of single crochet where you insert your hook between the two vertical posts of the stitch below — the “V” — instead of under the top loops.
+The waistcoat stitch covered in this crochet knit stitch tutorial (also called the crochet knit stitch or split single crochet) is a variation of single crochet where you insert your hook between the two vertical posts of the stitch below — the “V” — instead of under the top loops.
 The result is a stitch that looks remarkably like a knit “V” stitch, with clean vertical alignment that’s perfect for tapestry crochet, colorwork, and lettering projects.

 It’s typically worked in the round with the right side facing at all times, though you can also work it in flat rows with some practice.
 The stitch creates a denser, more structured fabric than traditional single crochet, which makes it especially good for items that need to hold their shape — bags, baskets, hats, and home decor pieces.